Xilinx/PYNQ/docs/source/pynq_libraries/pynq_microblaze_subsystem.rst

 Examples
 --------

-In the :ref:`base-overlay`, three IOP instances with PYNQ Microblaze Subsystems are available: iop1 (PMODA), iop2 (PMODB), and iop3 (Arduino).
+In the :ref:`pynqz1-base-overlay`, three IOP instances with PYNQ Microblaze Subsystems are available: iop1 (PMODA), iop2 (PMODB), and iop3 (Arduino).
 After the overlay is loaded these can be accessed as follows: